andreas-ka/explore-sthlm-react-frontend/README.md

 - Show / Hide div [stackoverflow](https://stackoverflow.com/questions/67088602/how-to-hide-div-on-click-in-react)

 - How to use Some in JavaScript [w3schools](https://www.w3schools.com/jsref/jsref_some.asp) and [javascripttutorial.net](https://www.javascripttutorial.net/javascript-array-some/)

+- [Stackoverflow](https://stackoverflow.com/questions/16880327/why-am-i-getting-weird-result-using-parseint-in-node-js-different-result-from) post about parseInt and how to solve it to show the correct number when i had to compare

 [Back up](#table-of-content)